Our Price Beat Promise is to give you the lowest prices for our tours - guaranteed!

 Heading inland once more, we make for nearby Italy and one of the world’s most famous landmarks, the leaning tower of Pisa!
 Be sure to have your cameras at the ready, this is one photo opportunity you wouldn’t want to miss.
 After Pisa, Florence is our destination, where we’ll have a guided walking tour of the city.
 Learn about the history of the city and see historical landmarks dating from Roman times to the glory days of the Renaissance.
 Be sure to get photos of Ponte Vecchio, Palazzo Vecchio, the Basilica of Santa Croce, the Florence Baptistry and of course, Michelangelo’s famous statue of David – a replica of which stands in the Palazzo della Signoria.
 (The original can be seen in the nearby Accademia Gallery.)
 After exploring, we make for the hills of Tuscany, arriving at the ancient Tuscan spa town of Montecatini Terme where we’ll spend the night.

 We make our way to the country’s capital, Rome.
 You’ll be taken on a walking tour of the city, which will introduce you to the incredible history of this unique city, which reigned supreme as the focal point of the Roman Empire.
 Highlights today include the Spanish Steps, the Pantheon, Piazza Navona, the Roman Forum and of course the Colosseum.
-On the way to your accommodation for the evening, you can start to plan what to do with your free day tomorrow - the Vatican City is unmissable!
+On the way to our accommodation for the evening, you can start to plan what to do with your free day tomorrow - the Vatican City is unmissable!

-Our first stop is the Tuscan town of Siena, Siena is famous for its cuisine, wine, art, museums, medieval cityscape and the Palio, a horse race held twice a year.
+Our first stop is the Tuscan town of Siena, which is famous for its cuisine, wine, art, museums, medieval cityscape and the Palio, a horse race held twice a year.
 You will have time to explore before we continue on our journey.
 Later, we arrive into Venice in the early evening, a city immortalised in literature, film and art for centuries.
 Its timeless waterways and artistic masterpieces (more per square kilometre than anywhere else on earth) make it truly unique – this is a city that will capture your heart and imagination.
 Being Italian, there’s no shortage of incredible food and culture either!
-You’ll start your stay in Venice with an orientation tour to get your bearings, after which you have time to explore this unforgettable city on your own.
+You have the evening free to relax at the hotel, or explore Venice with the option to join your tour leader on a twilight water taxi cruise of the Venetian canals.

 The splendour of the Alps is yours today – don’t miss the chance to join our optional excursion up to Jungfraujoch, also known as the top of Europe!
 The trip to Europe’s highest train station is a real highlight; you might find yourself pressed up against the windows as the picture-perfect Swiss countryside rolls beneath you.
 Look out for quaint villages nestled in the valleys beneath snow-capped peaks and tumbling mountain waterfalls.
 Once we’ve reached the top, enjoy the year-round snow and breath-taking views of the surrounding glaciers and craggy mountaintops.
 Once you’ve had a chance to explore and capture as many photos as possible, it’s back down to lower altitudes for the rest of the afternoon.